Diva or self-care icon? Adam Driver walkout prompts debate

-Adam Driver, who is in the middle of promoting Netflix's "Marriage Story," walked out of an interview with NPR's "Fresh Air" and in doing so, has prompted debate about self care and the ethics of journalism.
+The actor Adam Driver walked out of an interview with NPR's "Fresh Air" rather than listen to a clip of himself from a movie — prompting an online debate about whether the move was a display of self-care or of self-importance.

-Driver, who was at NPR's New York offices for the interview earlier this month, while host with Terry Gross led the conversation from "Fresh Air's" Philadelphia studio, left mid-interview after a clip was played of a scene from "Marriage Story" of the actor singing Stephen Sondheim's "Being Alive," according to The Daily Beast, which first reported the story.
+Driver was at NPR's offices in New York this month for an interview promoting his new Netflix movie, "Marriage Story," while the host Terry Gross led the conversation from the show's studio in Philadelphia.
+In the middle of the interview, Driver left after a clip was played of a scene from "Marriage Story" of him singing Stephen Sondheim's "Being Alive," according to The Daily Beast, which first reported the walkout.

 In a statement to Variety, Daniel Miller, the executive producer of "Fresh Air," said the show's team didn't "really understand why he left," adding that Driver had been a "great guest" when he first appeared on the show in 2015.